-The focus for this unit is Il mio mondo, il tuo mondo (My world, your world).
+The focus for the unit is II mio mondo, il tuo mondo (My world, your world).
 It is aimed at students who have a sound knowledge of Italian.
-Students build on their own developing language skills in order to share information about their personal, social and community environment.
-They begin to develop the skills to travel within Italy and learn more about Italian-speaking communities.
+Students build on their own developing skills to communicate in a variety of situations and environments.
+The course looks at language surrounding health and wellbeing as well as relationships.
+There is a grammatical focus on the future and past tense which informs a large part of the content.